Healthy Slow Cooker Chicken Curry

 - 1/2 tsp Garlic Powder

-- 1 cube Ginger Root (About a thumb-sized piece)
+- 1 cube Ginger Root about a 1-inch thumb-sized piece

 - 2-3 cloves Garlic